Aryalexa/42-push_swap/README.md

 ### Project requirements
-- We need a program that takes an arbitrary number of integers as input and prints the solution to the "Push swap" problem as if the integers were inserted into stack A.
+- We need a program that takes an arbitrary number of integers as input and prints the solution to the "Push swap" problem as if the integers were the elements at stack A from top to bottom.

-- The solution must be a sequence of instructions.
+- The solution must be a sequence of valid operations.

 - Input error management